On unpaid overtime …

 “In many countries working overtime is unusual and unpaid overtime is rare or may even be illegal.
 People value having a life outside of work and the thought of slaving away for their employer for nothing is unimaginably stupid to them.
 Yet we in the US (and in many parts of Asia as well) often think nothing of it.”

 We were expected to carry company laptops with us so we could log in from home after hours and on weekends.
-By the time I left, I was juggling numerous projects, even my supervisor said I seemed to be there all the time and if I took a single day off, I was told to make sure I had my laptop with me.
+By the time I left, I was juggling numerous projects, even my supervisor said I seemed to be there all the time and if I took a single day off, I was instructed to make sure I had my laptop with me.

-When my work started deteriorating and projects suffered for it, I took an honest look at things and decided I needed to walk away.
+When my work started to deteriorate and projects suffered for it, I took an honest look at things and decided I needed to walk away.
 I would have liked to stay and correct the problem but decided that probably wasn’t going to happen given the company culture.
 When I turned in my notice, I told my boss that I didn’t want to play the blame game but that, for whatever reason, I just couldn’t do the job anymore.
 His answer was “Well, I guess this is where we see who can do it and who can’t.”

 Yes, over 4 years later, I am STILL angry that I put up with this kind of abusive crap.